by: Thomas Young

 - Many people hate to write

 - Unable to relate to the customer or understand online prospecting

 Don’t let these barriers to content marketing get in the way of your online success.
 Find the right people and build a team to implement content marketing strategies.

 Content marketing covers a lot of ground, and is a new form of prospecting for sales.
 It is at the core of pull marketing and a driver of inbound marketing strategies.
 You can read more about blogs, types of content and content marketing channels in later chapters.
 In many ways, content marketing is the most important tactic in driving traffic to your website, and Google is leading the charge in responding to effective content marketing strategies.

-- Include a content marketing strategy in your web marketing plan.
+- Include a content marketing strategy in your strategic digital marketing plan.

-- Meet with your key sales and marketing staff and develop a process for content marketing as a regular part of your web marketing efforts.
+- Meet with your key sales and marketing staff and develop a process for content marketing as a regular part of your strategic digital marketing efforts.

 - Assign the content marketing work to people who show initiative and want to write.
 Some of these people may be outside contractors.